vishnuramj10/finquery-chatbot/README.md

 This chatbot is designed for bank queries and is an offline CPU chatbot to maintain privacy of the bank details.

 The chatbot is designed using Flask Application.
+The LLM model can be updated when a newer version of a Quantized model is released.